willdly/Trading-Strategy-Analysis/README.md

 ## Cloud Installation Instructions

-We recommend deploying the program by using Elastic Beanstalk (EB) on Amazon Web Services.

-* Modify credentials.py with MongoDB server configuration.
-    * Whitelist IP address in MongoDB and allow connections to applications
-* Zip source code, including server configuration file found in .platform/nginx/conf.d subdirectory.
+* In AWS console, Create a new Elastic Beanstalk Application
+* Create a new environment for this application
+   * Select Web Server Environment
+   * Select Python as the managed platform
+   * For Application Code, select “upload your code”, and upload the .zip file containing the contents of the program
+   * Create a new service role to be used (or select an existing one as applicable)
+   * Create a new instance profile to be used (or select an existing one as applicable)
+   * Skip Step 3 (networking, database, and tags)
-* When configuring EB application, choose Load Balanced as the environment type in the capacity section of Step 4: Configure instance traffic and scaling.
+   * In Step 4, select Load Balanced as the environment type, and increase the min/max number of instances as desired
+* After creating the environment, navigate to IAM > Roles, and ensure that the service role and instance profile used in the above step have the following roles added to them:
+   * AdministratorAccess-AWSElasticBeanstalk
+   * AWSElasticBeanstalkManagedUpdatesCustomerRolePolicy
+   * AWSElasticBeanstalkMulticontainerDocker
+   * AWSElasticBeanstalkWorkerTier
-* After EB application and environment are launched, go to the application's load balancer in the EC2 console and modify Idle timeout attribute to 4000.
+* Go to EC2 > Load Balancers, select the load balancer being used, then in the dropdown menu, select Edit Load Balancer Attributes.
+Here, modify the idle timeout to 4000.
+This allows the front end to stop from automatically timing out on longer optimization runs.
-* Use program by going to EB application domain in browser.

 ## Usage Instructions